UPDATED 6th July 2020

 In 2013, Tenerife Solicitors published an article highlighting three Judgments from the Canarian Supreme Court.
 The cases factually related to tour guide companies, but the underlying European law is directly applicable to tourist rentals.
 The law (European Directive 2006/123/EC) commonly known as the ‘Bolkestein Directive’ explicitly forbids the imposition of a trading licence before commencing any general non-regulated business activity.

-The first major development in the legal appeals process came on 16th May 2013 when a group of test cases being handled by lawyers for ALOTCA came before the Supreme Court in Santa Cruz, Tenerife.
+The first major development in the legal appeals process came on 16th May 2013 when a group of test cases being handled by lawyers for supposed ‘pressure group’ ALOTCA came before the Supreme Court in Santa Cruz, Tenerife.
 The usual pre-trial private meeting then took place between the lawyers and the Judge.

 According to ALOTCA’s spokesperson Janet Anscombe’s blog entry dated 20th May 2013, the Judge allegedly indicated his provisional view that the rental law was valid and hence he was minded to rule in favour of the government.
 He apparently also suggested that all ongoing appeals in the matter would be reserved to him only.
 However, despite this, he then allegedly commented that the fines being levied were too high and should be negotiated down.
 The Judge then apparently suggested that a ‘Class Action’ be formed so that affected owners can instead pay an ‘out of court’ settlement.
 A figure of 5,000€ per fine was then suggested for the majority of the cases.
-The Judge finally suggested that the settlement should be administered by the ALOTCA’s lawyers, the very group supposedly fighting against the unjust rental law.
+The Judge finally suggested that the settlement should be administered by the ALOTCA’s lawyers, the very group handling the largest number of appeals against the unjust rental law.

 The meeting was apparently video-recorded and Ms Anscombe assured readers that this would be uploaded to her website.
 However, she subsequently declined to publish it on the grounds including that it was in ‘Spanish’ and would apparently be incomprehensible to viewers and also that misinterpretations, confusions or misunderstandings might arise (see the same blog link above – 28th May 2013 update)

 We believe it doesn’t take a qualified lawyer to raise alarm at the reported outcome of that meeting.
 Firstly, the Judge hadn’t even heard a single legal argument by that stage.
-ALOTCA’s ethos from the outset was that they would conduct robust defences on behalf of their clients, yet they now suddenly appeared to accept the Judge’s comments.
+ALOTCA’s ethos from the outset was that they would conduct robust defences on behalf of their clients, yet they now suddenly appeared to accept the Judge’s provisional view.

 Unsurprisingly, acceptance of the ‘class action’ settlement proposal was thin on the ground.
 Several clients being railroaded into such settlements approached Tenerife Solicitors seeking alternative representation, stating that they wanted the vigorous defences they had paid substantial money for and were not simply prepared to roll over and pay a reduced fine.

 Things then took a very interesting twist.
-Despite the Judge having suggested that the government was likely to win the cases and ALOTCA supposedly negotiating the level of fines to be paid, the government suddenly announced on 12th September 2013 (less than 4 months after the Judge’s comments) that it was voluntarily dropping the vast majority of the fines.
+Despite the Judge having suggested that the government was likely to win the cases and ALOTCA supposedly busy negotiating the level of fines to be paid, the government suddenly announced on 12th September 2013 (less than 4 months after the Judge’s comments) that it was voluntarily dropping the vast majority of the fines.
 Their apparent excuse for this startling U-turn was the suggestion that evidence obtained via the internet apparently cannot be relied upon in Court.
 ALOTCA’s report on this outcome can be read here:

 Although an apparent victory for the affected property owners, this humiliating climb-down by the government raised serious questions: